donwilson-dev/Founded/README.md

 - Bills and recurring expenses
 - Transfers between accounts

-This baseline becomes the source of truth for every future projection and scenario.
+This baseline becomes the single source of truth for every future projection and scenario.

 ![Baseline Builder](docs/images/baseline-builder.png)